Regardless of whether you have the wine in the fridge or wine cooler, it is essential to follow storage to avoid spoiling your wines.

 The wine is obtained from the biochemical process of yeasts.
 The components are transformed, giving rise to a wine with different nuances of flavour and colour.
 This process takes place in controlled environments, but once you buy it, it is recommended that you follow some of these tips to avoid spoiling your wines stored in the wine cooler.

 How to preserve wine in a wine cooler

-1. Maintain wine at Constant temperature:
+1. Maintain wine at a Constant temperature:

 Once the wine is opened, it is ideal to keep it in the wine cooler.
 It will spoil less and better preserve its properties.
 Storing wine at room temperature is not always the best idea, especially in hot places or when it exceeds 20 degrees.
-The ideal is to keep it in a place like the wine cooler with a constant temperature between 8º and 15ºC.
+The idea is to keep it in a place like the wine cooler with a constant temperature between 8º and 15ºC.

 Red wine is one of the most delicate wines to keep, especially once opened.
 It’s ideal storage temperature ranges between 14º and 16ºC.
 Serving a wine that is too cold, especially at wine fridge temperature, will make the nuances of its aromas disappear and cannot be appreciated.
 However, it is better to go cold if you have to choose.
 It will keep it much better, and it’s easy to rise a couple of degrees when served.

-2. Keep wine in Darkroom without noise:
+2. Keep wine in the Darkroom without noise: